AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-1.md

 - When publishing a topic to Salesforce, the PDF file links fails to resolve.
 (19304)
 - The `DUPLICATE_VALUE` error occurs intermittently when attempting to republish an existing article in Salesforce.
 (17932)
 - In the Native PDF output, chapter titles are missing from the TOC, leading to an incorrect hierarchy.
 (21840)
-- When publishing an AEM Site, only a limited number of attributes are available for inclusion in the TOC.
+- When publishing AEM Sites, only a limited number of attributes are available for inclusion in the TOC.
 (7483)

 ## Management